-The Sheiling Ringwood recognises the paramount importance of safeguarding students and young adults and has policies and procedures in place regarding Child Protection and Adult Safeguarding, Safer Recruitment and Selection, Behaviour Support and missing students.
+The Sheiling Ringwood recognises the paramount importance of safeguarding students and young adults and has policies and procedures in place regarding Child Protection and Adult Safeguarding, Safer Recruitment and Selection, Positive Behaviour Support and missing students.
 These policies can be accessed via the Sheiling website, or upon request.

 Safeguarding is central to everything we do as an organisation.
 Our safeguarding culture stems from clear and effective governance and leadership and is achieved through extensive induction, on-going training and supervision and monitoring arrangements relevant to our work with students and young adults.
 All Trustees and staff are trained in safeguarding and abuse prevention, recognition and reporting.
+One Trustee is identified as having lead responsibility for Safeguarding and attends the site regularly to meet with Designated Safeguarding Lead and Deputies.
 This is backed up by a close relationship with the local safeguarding teams for children and adults.
 A culture of openness and transparency ensures we are well-equipped to protect the vulnerable people in our care.

-When an incident has occurred which has resulted in harm or put an individual at risk, The Sheiling Ringwood will inform all representatives from the involved individuals' local authorities and parents in timely manner, and provides a written account of the incident and an explanation about actions taken (compliance with Duty of Candour when students are aged 18 and over).
+When an incident has occurred which has resulted in harm or put an individual at risk, The Sheiling Ringwood will inform all representatives from the involved individuals' local authorities and parents in a timely manner and provides a written account of the incident and an explanation about actions taken (compliance with Duty of Candour when students are aged 18 and over).
 The individuals affected will be offered support after the incident and appropriate strategies to help manage their behaviour.